Dr. Kathleen Fine-Dare

 About Dr. Kathleen Fine-Dare

 Dr. Fine-Dare has received many honors from Fort Lewis College, including the Roger Peters Distinguished Professor Award (2009) and the 2005 Featured Scholar recognition.
-She serves on the American Anthropological Association nominations committee, is an advisory board member of the Latin American Studies Association and is an ad-hoc manuscript reviewer for many journals, including The International Indigenous Policy Journal, Museum Anthropology and American Indian Quarterly.
+She is an advisory board member of the Latin American Studies Association, a member of the Fort Lewis College Professional Associates, and sits on the board of directors of the Mesa Verde Museum Association.

 Dr. Fine-Dare was recognized by the Latin American Studies Association with Honorable Mention for the Dolores Cacuango Prize for Best Essay on Ecuadorian research.

-"The Claims of Gender: Indigeneity, Sumak Kawsay, and Horizontal Women's Power in Urban Ecuador under the 2008 Political Constitution," International Consortium for Social Development, 2014
+(2014) "The Claims of Gender: Indigeneity, Sumak Kawsay, and Horizontal Women's Power in Urban Ecuador under the 2008 Political Constitution," International Consortium for Social Development.

-"From 'Mestizos' to 'Mashikuna': Global Influences on Discursive, Spatial, and Performed Realizations of Indigeneity in Urban Quito," in "Mestizaje and Globalization: Transformations of Identity and Power," University of Arizona Press, 2014
+(2014) "From 'Mestizos' to 'Mashikuna': Global Influences on Discursive, Spatial, and Performed Realizations of Indigeneity in Urban Quito," in "Mestizaje and Globalization: Transformations of Identity and Power," University of Arizona Press.

-2014 - To Cover in Order to Discover: A Lecture on Masks and Masking, a lecture given by Dr. Fine-Dare for the Fort Lewis College Professional Associates' Lifelong Learning Series.
-This lecture closed out a year long exhibit of largely South American masks collected by Dr. Fine-Dare and Emeritus Professor of Political Science, Dr. Byron Dare, displayed in Fort Lewis College's Reed Library, beginning in January, 2013
+(2014) To Cover in Order to Discover: A Lecture on Masks and Masking, a lecture given by Dr. Fine-Dare for the Fort Lewis College Professional Associates' Lifelong Learning Series.
+This lecture closed out a year long exhibit of largely South American masks collected by Dr. Fine-Dare and Emeritus Professor of Political Science, Dr. Byron Dare, displayed in Fort Lewis College's Reed Library.

-Border Crossings: Transnational Americanist Anthropology, University of Nebraska Press, 2009
+(2009) Border Crossings: Transnational Americanist Anthropology, University of Nebraska Press.

-Grave Injustice: The American Indian Repatriation Movement and NAGPRA, University of Nebraska Press, 2002
+(2002) Grave Injustice: The American Indian Repatriation Movement and NAGPRA, University of Nebraska Press.